Jim's Rib Haven closed temporarily after smoker is damaged

 ROCK ISLAND, Ill.
-(KWQC) - A popular barbecue spot in Rock Island, Jim's Ribs Haven, is closed until a health inspector can give them the all clear to reopen.
+(KWQC) - A popular barbecue spot in Rock Island, Jim's Rib Haven, is closed until a health inspector can give them the all clear to reopen.
 This is after a smoker was damaged.

 Fire crews were called to the restaurant before 3 p.m. for a report of a fire.